SudoPsych/Segmentation-Trees/README.md

 Nodes are formatted as such
 \[index in array] value

-Output lines to terminal answer sum queries and validate alter requests.
+Output lines to terminal answer sum queries and validate alter requests

 ## Input File format

-#1st line: values for input array
+1st line: values for input array

-#Consecutive Lines:
+Consecutive Lines:

-Sum Query:
+__FOR SUM QUERY__

 First value: 0

 Second Value: Lower bound index of input array

-Third Value: Upper value indexd of input array
+Third Value: Upper value index of input array

-Alter Request:
+__FOR ALTER REQUEST__

 First Value: 1

 Second Value: Index of value to be altered

-Third Value: Said Value
+Third Value: New value